Armed and Dangerous (1986 film)

-Armed and Dangerous is a 1986 American comedy film directed by Mark L. Lester and starring John Candy, Eugene Levy, Robert Loggia and Meg Ryan.
+Armed and Dangerous is a 1986 American action comedy film directed by Mark L. Lester and starring John Candy, Eugene Levy, Robert Loggia and Meg Ryan.
 It was filmed on location in and around Los Angeles, California.

 Plot

 Los Angeles police officer Frank Dooley is framed for stealing a television set by corrupt detectives Rizzo and Nedler and dismissed from the force.
 Meanwhile, hapless defense attorney Norman Kane is threatened with death by his latest client if he fails to keep him out of prison.
 Kane reveals his ineptitude and the death threat to the judge, who agrees to render a long sentence if Kane resigns as a lawyer.

 Dooley and Kane meet when they apply for work at Guard Dog Security, run by Captain Clarence O'Connell and part of a union represented by Klepper and Lazarus.
 Becoming licensed security guards after a single afternoon of training, Dooley and Kane are made partners by supervisor Maggie Cavanaugh and assigned to night duty at a pharmaceutical warehouse.
 Ordered to take a lunch break by senior guard Bruno, Kane happens upon an armed robbery of the warehouse and calls Frank for help, but they prove no match for the thieves.

 The next day, the pair are berated by O'Connell for their failure.
 While they are venting their anger toward O'Connell, Maggie reveals that she is his daughter.
 Dooley and Kane then attend a meeting of the union, where Kane's attempt to file a grievance against Guard Dog is quashed by union president Michael Carlino.
 Kane pointedly questions Carlino about how the union dues, adding to about $4 million per year, are spent.
 After Kane rejects an evasive answer from treasurer Lou Brackman, Carlino threatens Kane if he attends another union meeting.